 There are a lot of great resources for additional information.
 We have a page on our website that includes Mystic Home Inspectors for all types of inspections.
-They are capable of preforming (but not limited to) residential inspections like, buyer’s inspections, water quality analysis, well water yield test, structural and mechanical inspections, septic or on-site sewage inspections.
+They are capable of performing (but not limited to) residential inspections like buyers’ inspections, water quality analysis, well water yield test, structural and mechanical inspections, and septic or on-site sewage inspections.
 Another common test for Mystic is the Radon inspection.
-You can test for toxic or dangerous materials like Asbestos and lead paint, both commonly used in the Mystic area in older homes.
+You can test for toxic or dangerous materials like asbestos and lead paint, both commonly used in the Mystic area in older homes.

-Other great resources for home inspection companies are the CAHI or Connecticut Association of Home Inspectors and ASHI, American Society of Home Inspectors.
+Other great resources for home inspection companies are the CAHI or Connecticut Association of Home Inspectors and ASHI or American Society of Home Inspectors.
 However, they may not all be local.
-Learn More about inspections on our Mystic CT Home Inspectors Page
+Learn more about inspections on our Mystic CT Home Inspectors Page.